Linyxus/capless-lean/README.md

 lake exe graph dependencies.pdf
 ```

-### Notes & Differences to Pencil and Paper
+### Proof Details

+This section describes some important details of the mechanization
-TODO: Differences to the pencil and paper formalization, if any.
+and highlights the differences to the pencil and paper formalization.

+#### Intrinsically-Scoped Syntax

+The formalization is deBruijn-indexed and intrinsically-scoped.

+explain intrinsically-scoped syntax: everything is indexed

+the benefits: well-formed by construction

+point to PLFA

+#### Context Morphisms

-Substitution/renaming lemmas
+Substitution/renaming lemmas are formulated with context morphisms

+point out that everything is in MNF, including captures and types

+point to PLFA

+#### Evaluation State

+Evaluation state is a triplet of a store, a continuation stack, and a redex.

 Well-scopedness predicate